-A full course load is equivalent to 12 credits per term, including the summer term.
+A full course load is equivalent to 12 credits per term.

 The cost of tuition for the 2023–2024 academic year is $520 per onsite credit hour and $540 per online credit hour.

 The total tuition for the MA in Theological Studies program is $29,700 (60 credit hours at $495 per credit hour).

 For a breakdown of associated fees and costs of living, view our sample budget.

 You can take up to 20 credits of courses through Distance Education while you are completing the MA in Theological Studies, but no more than 6 of those credits may be Foundational Core courses.

 All students are required to take our Foundational Core courses.
 Most students also choose to concentrate in one area and take courses that support their work in that concentration.
 Some students choose the "no concentration" option and study more widely.